tateshitah/SiLBALA/README.md

 Usage
 ------
-+ copy the src folder of the package org.braincopy.silbala to your src folder.
++ copy the src folder of the package org.braincopy.silbala to your src folder and necessary layout xml files.
 + create your Activity and ARView class, referring classes of SampleMainActivity and SampleARView of samples package.
-They should extend ARActivity class and ARView class.
+They should extend ARActivity class, ARView class, and ARObject class.

 Functions
 ------
-+ simple sample AR application for android
++ simple samples of AR application for android in sample folder (org.braincopy.silbala.samples)
++ take pictures of display
 + get x, y on the display screen of android device from azimuth and elevation information of target.

 <img src="./assets/sample1.jpg" width="300px" />